email

 $25.00 print; $17.00 digital.

-Journey, written for violinist Mary Lou Newmark, was first performed at a concert of electro-acoustic music in Los Angeles in late 1999 and was recorded by Sabrina Ann Berger in 2001.
-Although the majority of my writing these days is for traditional acoustic ensembles, I've worked extensively with electronic music since the time I was fifteen (in the mid-seventies, when it took nearly a roomful of oscillators and patch cords to produce a mere sine wave!), and have long used synthesizers, samplers and digital audio in the context of scoring commercial film and TV projects.
+Although the majority of my solo and chamber music writing has been for traditional acoustic ensembles, I've worked extensively with electronics since the time I was fifteen (in the mid-seventies, when it took nearly a roomful of oscillators and patch cords to produce a mere sine wave!), and have long used synthesizers, samplers and digital audio in the context of scoring commercial film and TV projects and later, wind orchestra works.

-Journey represents the first time in many years that I was asked to compose a concert work using electronics, and it was a great deal of fun to design sounds that could fill a space with frequencies that I wouldn't otherwise find from acoustic instruments.
-The piece begins with a quiet subsonic rumble that expands ominously into the concert space and sets what Sabrina Ann Berger calls "a soulful and very Buddhist-like foundation" for the entrance of the electric violin.
+Journey was the first time I was asked to compose a concert work using electronics, and it was a lot of fun to design sounds that could fill a space with frequencies that I wouldn't otherwise be able to get from acoustic instruments.
+The piece begins with a quiet subsonic rumble that expands ominously into the concert space, setting a meditative foundation for the entrance of the electric violin.
 Undulating waves of sound crest and fall, contrasting the more edgy tone of the violin and presenting the listener with a trip through several sonic dimensions.

 Email Alex for the access code